Alscenic/cgml/README.md

 A quick, dirty, and probably really bad XML-ish way to save data to and read text files - not fast, not perfect, but it's simple and it does what I want

-Built in C# for Unity but can be used anywhere, wiki soon if anyone wants itm til then email me kyle@alscenic.com
+Built in C# for Unity but can be used anywhere, wiki soon if anyone wants it, til then email me kyle@alscenic.com

 ## Here's the idea
 I wanted a simple node-based system for moving data in and out of text files, so here we are.
 Let's go through the key ideas: